 HMRC’s definition of a ‘place’

-As you would expect when you’re dealing with HMRC, there is another thing that you need to be aware of, and that is the classification of a ‘place’.
+As always when you’re dealing with HMRC, there is another thing that you need to be aware of, and that is the classification of a ‘place’.
 As far as HMRC are concerned the place is not the premises of a particular client but the journey you take to get there.
-If that journey is substantially the same, then it is classed as the same place.
+We know it sounds like HMRC are branching into motivational speaking, but it’s all about tax with those guys.

-Taking another example, imagine a contractor who works in compliance for banks.
-They have five clients in the City of London, and they visit each of them once a week.
+To give you an example, imagine a contractor who works in compliance for banks.
+They have five clients who are all based on the same street, and they visit each of them once a week.

-To any normal person, this would seem to be a contractor visiting different temporary workplaces but to HMRC, because they are taking the same journey, which costs the same amount of money every day, they breach the 40% rule.
-The fact that they are different clients is irrelevant.
+To any normal person, this would seem to be a contractor visiting different temporary workplaces but to HMRC, because they are taking the same journey which costs the same amount of money every day, they breach the 40% rule.
+The fact that they are seeing different clients is irrelevant.

 The 24-month rule FAQs